30:

 • Best-in-class Ground Clearance With Drive And Terrain Modes

-Tata Harrier offers the best-in-class ground clearance of 205mm.
-In addition to that, the Harrier also gets Eco, City and Sport drive modes.
+The Tata Harrier offers a best-in-class ground clearance of 205mm.
+In addition to that, the Harrier also offers Eco, City and Sport drive modes.
 Tata also offer ESP-based terrain modes with the Harrier to improve its off-road ability.

 • Only SUV In Its Class With Claimed Fuel Efficiency And Diesel Automatic

 The Tata Harrier is the only SUV in its class to offer a diesel-automatic option as well as a claimed fuel efficiency figure.
 Speaking of its rivals, the MG Hector doesn’t offer a diesel automatic option.
 The Mahindra XUV700, on the other hand, does get a diesel-automatic option.
 However, Mahindra are yet to announce its certified fuel efficiency.
-In addition to that, the automatic transmission of the Harrier is available in all variants, save for the XE and XT.
+In addition to that, the automatic transmission of the Harrier is available in all variants, save for the Smart and Pure variants.

 • Aggressively Priced Base Variant

-The base variant of the Harrier XE is priced aggressively when compared to its rivals.
-The equivalent variants of the MG Hector and Mahindra XUV700 5-seater are priced a lot higher than the Tata Harrier XE.
-It is worth mentioning that the Mahindra XUV700 MX diesel is cheaper than the Harrier XE.
+The Harrier Smart base variant is priced aggressively when compared to its rivals.
+The equivalent variants of the MG Hector and Mahindra XUV700 5-seater are priced a lot higher than the Tata Harrier Smart.
+It is worth mentioning that the Mahindra XUV700 MX diesel is cheaper than the Harrier Smart and Smart (O).
 However, it misses out on a lot of features and also gets a lower state of tune.

 Harrier Disadvantanges

-The XM and XT variants of the Tata Harrier are overpriced whereas the XE and XM variants are stripped down for the asking price.
-In addition to that, no variants above the XE justify the incremental cost for the features they offer.
+The Adventure and Fearless variants of the Tata Harrier are overpriced whereas the Pure and Smart variants are stripped down for the asking price.
+In addition to that, no variants above the Adventure justify the incremental cost for the features they offer.

 • No Petrol Engine Option

 Tata do not offer the Harrier with a petrol engine option.
-If you are living in Delhi-NCR and looking to keep your car for long, you will have to look at the MG Hector or the Mahindra XUV700.
-However, the Harrier is likely to get a petrol engine option with the facelift.
+If you are living in Delhi-NCR and looking to keep your car for long, you will have to look at the MG Hector or the Mahindra XUV700 with a petrol engine.
+However, the Harrier is likely to get a petrol engine option in 2024.

 The Harrier sits on a monocoque chassis which carries its architecture from the Land Rover Discovery Sport.
 While the platform itself is capable of holding 4-wheel-drive hardware, Tata Motors decided to offer only 2-wheel-drive drivetrain.
 Hence, the multi-terrain modes in the Harrier serve little to no purpose in treacherous conditions.